hsachinraj/GitHub-AzureDevOps/readme.md

 # Exercise 2 -- Managing GitHub Projects with Azure DevOps

 DevOps is not just about automation; while continuous integartion and continuous delivery are key practices, teams also need continuous planning.
 As the saying software developmement is a team sport - it is vital that everyone stays on the same page.
-While GitHub issues help teams
+While GitHub issues help teams manage work artifacts such as issues and bugs which might be sufficient for inidviduals and small teams, but they do not scale well to support the needs of enterprise teams.

 Azure Boards provides a wealth of project management functionality that spans Kanban boards, backlogs, team dashboards, and custom reporting.
 By connecting Azure Boards with GitHub repositories, teams can take advantage of the rich project management capabilities.
 You can create links between GitHub commits and pull requests to work items tracked in Azure Boards.
 This enables a seamless way for you to use GitHub for software development while using Azure Boards to plan and track your work.

 ====================

-## Task 1 : Integrating Azure Boards
+# Task 1: Connecting GitHub with Azure Boards

 1. Return to the Azure DevOps tab.

-2. Navigate to **Boards \| Backlogs**.
+1. Navigate to **Boards \| Backlogs**.

     ![](./images/image76.png)